linx-software/ibmmq-client/README.md

 We require IBM MQ connectivity at a customer.
 At the time of writing, Linx 6 does not have an IBMMQ plugin.
 This project provides a way to use Linx 6 to access IBM MQ by using the CommandLine function.

 # Specification #
 The app uploads and downloads text content to and from an IBM MQ queue.
+Browse acts like download but does not take the item off the queue.

-Usage: IBMMQClient upload|download -h host -p port -c channel -m queueManager -n queueName -i inputDir -o outputDir -a archiveDir -l logDir -u userId -w password -r cipherSpec -s certStore
+Usage: IBMMQClient upload|download|browse -h host -p port -c channel -m queueManager -n queueName -i inputDir -o outputDir -a archiveDir -l logDir -u userId -w password -r cipherSpec -s certStore
-- upload|download: Required first argument.
-Any one of the two.
+- upload|download|browse: Required first argument.
+Any one of the three.
 - -h host: Like -h 127.0.0.1.
 Default is localhost.
 - -p port: Like -p 1234.
 Default is 1414.
 - -c channel: Like -c DEV.APP.SVRCONN